-Horen's MARS Spotlights continue to be used to coordinate key messages for practice, training opportunities and key tools and resources and und a specific topic.
+Children's MARS Spotlights continue to be used to coordinate key messages for practice, training opportunities and key tools and resources around a specific topic.
 The Spotlights have been disseminated via our communications list and published on the Children's MARS website.
-Staff and encouraged to circulate the Spotlights across their teams and discuss them as part of team meetings.
+Staff are encouraged to circulate the Spotlights across their teams and discuss them as part of team meetings.
 A number of thematic Spotlights have been developed in 2022-23 including:

-- Female Genital Mutilation, Honour Based Abuse and Forced Marriage
+- · Female Genital Mutilation, Honour Based Abuse and Forced Marriage

 - Joint Targeted Area Inspections

 - Early Help

+- Online abuse

+- Working and engaging with fathers and male carers

+- Teenage relationship abuse